ibm-cloud-docs/vpc/vsi_is_profiles.md

 Profiles with instance storage are deployed exclusively on the second-generation Intel&reg; Xeon&reg; Platinum 8272 (Cascade Lake) running at a base speed of 2.4 GHz and an all-core turbo frequency of 3.1 GHz.
 {: note}

-## Bandwidth allocation
+## Bandwidth allocation using the UI
+{: #bandwidth-allocation-ui}
-{: #bandwidth-allocation-profiles}
+{: ui}

-Instance bandwidth is allocated between storage and networking.
+Instance bandwidth is allocated between volume bandwidth and networking bandwidth.
 The bandwidth capacity (Bandwidth Cap) is determined by the virtual server profile that you select during instance provisioning.
 For example, a bx2-2x8 balanced server profile allows a bandwidth cap of 4 Gbps.
-The default allocation is 25% for storage, 75% for networking.
-In this case:
+The initial storage and network bandwidth allocation depends on what you set by using the API default instance profile.
+You can also see the bandwidth allocations in the profile information during instance creation in the UI.
+The bandwidth allocation can be changed on the instance details page after provisioning an instance.

+For example, for the bx2-2x8 profile you might have:

 * Storage: 1 Gbps
 * Network: 3 Gbps

-In the case of a cx2-8x16 profile, the default distribution is:
+For a cx2-8x16 profile:

 * Storage: 4 Gbps
 * Network: 12 Gbps

-The amount of overall bandwidth provided to storage bandwidth can be adjusted within the overall instance limits.
-A default amount of storage bandwidth will be set on each instance profile.
+The amount of overall bandwidth provided to volume bandwidth can be adjusted within the overall instance limits.
+A default amount of volume bandwidth is set on each instance profile.

 For more information, see [Bandwidth allocation for instance profiles](/docs/vpc?topic=vpc-instance-profiles-vpc-bandwidth).

+## Bandwidth allocation using the API
+{: #bandwidth-allocation-api}
+{: api}

+Instance bandwidth is allocated between volume bandwidth and networking bandwidth.
+The bandwidth capacity (Bandwidth Cap) is determined by the virtual server profile that you select during instance provisioning.
+For example, a bx2-2x8 balanced server profile allows a bandwidth cap of 4 Gbps.
+The initial storage and network bandwidth allocation depends on what you set by using the API default instance profile.
+You can see bandwidth allocations with the `/instance/profiles` endpoint in the API.
+The bandwidth can be changed during or after provisioning an instance.

+For example, for the bx2-2x8 profile you might have:

+* Storage: 1 Gbps
+* Network: 3 Gbps

+For a cx2-8x16 profile:

+* Storage: 4 Gbps
+* Network: 12 Gbps

+The amount of overall bandwidth provided to volume bandwidth can be adjusted within the overall instance limits.
+A default amount of volume bandwidth is set on each instance profile.

+For more information, see [Using the REST APIs to create VPC resources](https://test.cloud.ibm.com/docs/vpc?topic=vpc-creating-a-vpc-using-the-rest-apis#select-profile-and-image) and [Bandwidth allocation for instance profiles](/docs/vpc?topic=vpc-instance-profiles-vpc-bandwidth).

 ## Balanced
 {: #balanced}